Alyssa Invergo Taylor, O.D., F.A.A.O.

 In corneal cross-linking, eye doctors use eyedrop medication and ultraviolet light to make the cornea stronger.
 It’s called “cross-linking” because it adds bonds between the collagen fibers in the eye, working like support beams to help the cornea stay stable.
 The goal of this revolutionary treatment is to keep the cornea from bulging more over time.

-“With my residency being in cornea and contact lenses, I mainly only saw patients who need medical contact lenses – scleral lenses, RGP (rigid gas permeable) lenses, custom soft lenses, orthokeratology too – just a lot of people who need these lenses,” Dr. Invergo said.
+“With my residency being in cornea and contact lenses, I mainly only saw patients who need medical contact lenses – scleral lenses, RGP (rigid gas permeable) lenses, custom soft lenses, orthokeratology too – just a lot of people who need these lenses,” Dr. Invergo Taylor said.
 “I’ve had a lot of really great patients, but a highlight of my residency is that I finally got to fit my dad.
 We changed him from a corneal RGP lens to a scleral lens and it helped a lot.
 That was really exciting for me.”

 At EyeCare Optical, a division of Drs.
-Campbell, Cunningham, Taylor & Haun, Dr. Invergo is excited about all the latest innovations and industry expertise made available through the practice.
+Campbell, Cunningham, Taylor & Haun, Dr. Invergo Taylor is excited about all the latest innovations and industry expertise made available through the practice.

 “I’m excited about the state-of-the-art technology for diagnostics and treatments available to my patients as well valuable collaborations with the skilled Ophthalmologists at Drs.
 Campbell, Cunningham, Taylor & Haun,” she said.
 “I see a lot of patients who have medical corneal issues, and I also do a lot of comprehensive and preventative care.”

-Dr. Invergo is also excited to bring more exposure with orthokeratology to the practice, which is a type of myopia management where a patient wears a rigid lens on the eye at night (like a retainer) to help minimize the amount of nearsightedness and improve vision during the day.
-Though not as prominent in East Tennessee, Dr. Invergo confirms there is most certainly a growing need for this kind of treatment.
+Dr. Invergo Taylor is also excited to bring more exposure with orthokeratology to the practice, which is a type of myopia management where a patient wears a rigid lens on the eye at night (like a retainer) to help minimize the amount of nearsightedness and improve vision during the day.
+Though not as prominent in East Tennessee, Dr. Invergo Taylor confirms there is most certainly a growing need for this kind of treatment.

-Whether its orthokeratology, contacts lens fittings, glasses prescriptions, or the gamut of other vision correcting treatments available at EyeCare Optical, Dr. Invergo is just happy to be providing such a valuable service to the people of East Tennessee in a region that she fell in love with during her undergrad experience.
+Whether its orthokeratology, contacts lens fittings, glasses prescriptions, or the gamut of other vision correcting treatments available at EyeCare Optical, Dr. Invergo Taylor is just happy to be providing such a valuable service to the people of East Tennessee in a region that she fell in love with during her undergrad experience.

 “Going to Ole Miss, I got to see a lot of the south through traveling, and I fell in love with the area,” she said.
 “I love the Smoky Mountains and all the hiking in East Tennessee.
 It’s such a beautiful area.”

-In her free time, Dr. Invergo is a true lover of the great outdoors.
+In her free time, Dr. Invergo Taylor is a true lover of the great outdoors.
 She especially loves to hike, camp, and generally stay active.
 She’s also a self-proclaimed foodie and is always up for trying out a new restaurant.

-Dr. Invergo sees patients at both of the Sevierville locations on Dolly Parton Parkway and Highway 66.
+Dr. Invergo Taylor sees patients at both of the Sevierville locations on Dolly Parton Parkway and Highway 66.
 Call (865) 584-0905 for an appointment.